tarekziade/molotov/docs/source/fixtures.rst

 - **@setup_session()** called once per worker startup when the :class:`aoihttp.ClienSession` instance has been created.
-  The decorated function should be a coroutine and receives the session.
+  The decorated function should be a coroutine and receives the worker id and the session.

 - **@teardown_session()** called once per worker startup when the :class:`aoihttp.ClienSession` instance is going to be closed.
-  The decorated function should be a coroutine and receives the session.
+  The decorated function should be a coroutine and receives the worker id and the session.

 - **@teardown()** called when a worker is done.
 Receives the worker id.
   The decorated function should not be a coroutine.